adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 Event tracking with IDs is retained for two (2) months.
 Aggregated reports may be retained for a longer period.

+#### Accounts and payments

+When you provide your email address in order to purchase a subscription, we use this email address to create an account for you.
+We use this email address to manage your subscription and to send you one-time-passcodes to login to your account.
+We may also contact you with occasional transactional messages regarding your account.
+By logging into your account using your email address and one-time-passcode, you can manage your subscription and account settings.

+###### Data retention

+Account information is stored as long as your account is active.
+Payment records will be stored as long as necessary to comply with tax/financial reporting obligations.

+#### Adblock Plus iPhone/iPad App

+##### Adblocking in Safari

+* When you opt in to adblocking in Safari, we count the total number of ads and cookie banners blocked in Safari.
+These statistics are displayed within the app to show you the blocking effectiveness of the app.
+This information is stored locally and does not leave your device.

+##### DNS-based tracker blocking and adblocking

+* DNS-based tracker blocking and adblocking features are only available to users who change their device's DNS settings to use the Adblock Plus DNS.
+* When you opt in to DNS blocking and change your device's DNS settings to use the Adblock Plus DNS, your device's DNS requests will be processed via Adblock Plus's cloud DNS servers.
+This processing is necessary in order to intercept and block DNS requests sent by your device to advertising and tracking domains, which allows us to block ads and/or trackers across your device.
+* Adblock Plus's cloud DNS infrastructure is provided by Whalebone s.r.o., an EU-based leader in DNS cybersecurity solutions.
+We have a data processing agreement with Whalebone in accordance with the requirements of the GDPR.
+* Although Whalebone does not store DNS request data, Adblock Plus may access DNS request data as it is processed by Whalebone to conduct aggregate analysis for debugging and product improvement purposes, and to provide you with device-specific statistics about the app's blocking effectiveness.
+DNS requests related to domains that are blocked are aggregated on a per-device basis using the unique ID assigned to your device.
+* When you opt in to DNS blocking, your device will be assigned a unique, anonymous ID.
+This ID allows us to set configuration preferences for your device to ensure you receive the filtering services you have selected.
+This ID is also used to produce statistics of tracking and/or advertising domains blocked on your device.
+These statistics are displayed within the app to show you the blocking effectiveness of the app.

+##### Push Notifications

+* When you consent to receive push notifications on your device, we generate a unique token that is used to send push notifications to your device.
+These messages may include information about the app's functionality, updates about your premium trial status, and occasional promotional messages.
+You may turn off push notifications at any time in your device's system settings.

 #### Adblock Browser for iOS {: #adblock-browser-ios }

 ##### Crash and error reporter {: #crash-error-reporter }